 12. Explain the Rules FIRST!

 Once the kids had the rules explained all at once when I had time to sit down and explain everything, they became very good at following the rules and I never have to say "no" on the boat because they already know what they can and can't do.
-Much more fun.
+Much more fun for everyone involved.

 13. Teach the Kids to Drive

-I am in charge of lookout and can grab the wheel at any instant if there is danger, another boat in the vicinity, etc. I also never go above 15 miles per hour.
+I am in charge of lookout and can grab the wheel at any instant if there's danger, another boat in the vicinity or anything else.
+I also never go above 15 miles per hour.
 The kids love it, and with the restrictions I put on it, I don't see any danger at all since I'm able to take over at any second.

-My 6 year-old loves going out on the boat, but the 4 year old sometimes gets a little bored because he's still a little timid about going out on the tube, and his attention span is short.
-I found a really cool remote control boat on Amazon that has become is favorite thing in the world.
+My six-year-old loves going out on the boat, but the four-year-old sometimes gets a little bored because he's still a little timid about going out on the tube, and his attention span is short.
+I found a really cool remote control boat on Amazon that has become his favorite thing in the world.